Supplemental Exam Process

 Non-traditional transferred college credit hours may be accepted.
 The military is one source of non-traditional credit hours.
 Joint Service Transcripts for courses completed while in the military are only accepted if transferred to an accredited college or university and listed on an official transcript.
 Review the education requirements here: https://joinstatepolice.ny.gov/education-requirements

-NYSP members may continue their military career as members of the Guard/Reserve.
+• You may continue your military career as a member of the Guard/Reserve.
 Troopers are eligible for annual paid leave to attend military training.

 Frequently Asked Questions